thinegan/cloudformation-vpc/README.md

-# Deploying Multi-AZ and Self-Healing Atlassian Jira with Docker
+# VPC with private and public subnets in two Availability Zones

 This reference architecture provides a set of YAML templates for deploying the following AWS services :
 - Amazon IAM
 - Amazon S3
 - Amazon VPC
-- Amazon Security Group & NACL
+- Amazon NACL
-- Amazon RDS
-- Amazon ELB
-- Amazon AutoScaling
-- Amazon Route53

 ## Prerequisites Notes
 The Cloudformation Security Group IP address is open by default (testing purpose).
 You should update the Security Group Access with your own IP Address to ensure your instances security.